TheEnbyperor/bbc-c/bbcvm/instruction_set.md

 ### adds \<mem\>, \<reg\>

 Adds the 8 bit value at the memory location into the the register and stores in the register.
-Does not use the carry flag, but it is set accordingly after performing the addition.
+Does not use the carry flag.

+#### Flags

+Carry, sign, zero

 | Bit 0-7 | Bits 8-11 |   Bits 12-15    |   Bits 16-31    |
 | :-----: | :-------: | :-------------: | :-------------: |